#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 A conceptual image via Shutterstock

 Hi!
-I am Vandana Singhal and currently living in New Delhi, where I work as
+I am Vandana Singhal and currently living in New Delhi, where I work as a freelance writer and a professional blogger.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!